launchableinc/hands-on-lab/HANDSON3.md

 # Lab 3.
-Incorporate Smart Tests into your CI pipeline
+Incorporate Smart Tests into your CI workflow

-In this section, you will use a toy Java project in this repository and its delivery pipeline based on GitHub Action as an example, to gain better understanding of how to use Smart Tests in your CI pipeline.
+In this section, you will use a toy Java project in this repository and its delivery workflow based on GitHub Action as an example, to gain better understanding of how to use Smart Tests in your CI workflow.

-## Before you start
+# Before you start
 1. Your instructor has already forked a repository from `launchableinc/hands-on-lab` for you to make changes in
 2. You are added as a collaborator to this fork to make edits
+3. Create your own branch as `workshop-<your-name>`
-3. Create PRs to merge changes into `launchableinc/hands-on-lab`
+4. You will create PR to merge changes into `launchableinc/hands-on-lab`

-# Integrating the Launchable CLI
+# Integrating with Launchable

-## Open the workflow file
-1. In the instructor's fork, navigate to `.github/workflows/pre-merge.yml` file
+In the instructor's fork, navigate to `.github/workflows/pre-merge.yml` file and click on the **Edit (pencil)** icon
-2. Click the Edit (pencil) icon

-## Install the Launchable command
+## Add the Launchable CLI to workflow
-Update your `.github/workflows/pre-merge.yml` as follows:
+Update `.github/workflows/pre-merge.yml` as follows:

 ```diff
         with: